Can a Father put himself on the Birth Certificate?

 Many fathers are in the unfortunate circumstances where their name does not appear on the child’s birth certificate.
-The consequences of this is that a father does not have any legal rights over their child unless the mother allows this.
-If a father has their name on the birth certificate, then they would have the same parental responsibility rights as the mother and would be able to make key decisions about the child.
+The consequences of this is that a father does not automatically acquire parental responsibility unless certain conditions are met, such as being married to the mother at the time of the baby’s birth or being named on the birth certificate.
+Without parental responsibility, if a father is not named on the birth certificate, he will not automatically have legal rights or responsibilities towards the child unless the mother allows this.
+If a father has their name on the birth certificate, then they would have the same rights as the mother and parental responsibility would allow him to take part in key decisions about the baby, including medical treatment.

 Without the fathers name on the birth certificate a mother could allow a child to live with the father but she will have the right to demand the child to be returned back to her at any time.
-Therefore many fathers ask can a father put himself on the birth certificate?
+Therefore many fathers ask not only “can a father put himself on the birth certificate?” but also what happens if the mother refuses or is no longer in contact.

 It is often up to the mother of the child on whether or not the child’s birth certificate contains the father’s information.
+To register an unmarried father’s name on the child’s birth certificate, both parents can jointly register if they agree and sign together at the registrar so the father’s name appears on the original birth certificate, or, if they are not attending together, the father can provide a signed Statutory Declaration of Parentage form.
 A mother may declare no father on the birth certificate if the couple are not legally married.
 While parental rights for an unmarried couple aren’t quite as simple as they are for a married couple, it is important to note both the mother and father have options.

 In the situation where a mother is not putting father on birth certificate, a father can make an application for a declaration of parentage.
 A declaration of parentage is where the court decides who the father of the child is.
 If such declaration has been made by the court, then court will notify the general register office who will re-register the birth of the child.